Actively Recruiting

 - Pregnancy or lactation

-- Medical condition needing immediate treatment
+- Medical condition requiring immediate investigation or treatment

 - Lifetime history of psychosis (for MDD patients)